dimagi/commcare-cloud/docs/commcare-cloud/commands/gen.md

                         ask for privilege escalation password
 ```

 ### `deploy-stack`

 Run the ansible playbook for deploying the entire stack.
-Often used in conjunction with --limit and/or --tag for a more specific update.

 ```
 commcare-cloud <env> deploy-stack
 ```

+Often used in conjunction with --limit and/or --tag
+for a more specific update.

 ### `update-config`

-Run the ansible playbook for updating app config such as django localsettings.py and formplayer application.properties.
+Run the ansible playbook for updating app config.

 ```
 commcare-cloud <env> update-config
 ```

+This includes django `localsettings.py` and formplayer `application.properties`.

 ### `after-reboot`

 Bring a just-rebooted machine back into operation.
-Includes mounting the encrypted drive.

 ```
 commcare-cloud <env> after-reboot inventory_group
 ```

+Includes mounting the encrypted drive.
+This command never runs in check mode.

 #### Positional Arguments